Badi School Panama

 The Challenge

-Panama has the second most unequal income distribution in Latin America with its dollar-based economy relying primarily on operationg of the Panama Canal, offshore banking, and insurance.
+Panama has the third most unequal income distribution in Latin America with its dollar-based economy relying primarily on the Panama Canal, offshore banking, and insurance.

-Panama's primary education system ranks 129th out of 139 nations according to the World Economic Forum's “Global Competitiveness Report” for 2010-2011.
+Panama's primary education system ranked 129th out of 139 nations according to the World Economic Forum's “Global Competitiveness Report.”

 The Solution: Badi's Programs